adsp-polito/2024-P9-RAG-MARCO/README.md

 ## Installation

 ### General Requirements
 <p>The project relies on several dependencies for different components, including system execution, data cleaning, and web application hosting.
-The table below summarizes the required packages and their usage across the different notebooks.</p>
+The table below summarizes the required packages and their usage across the different notebooks.
+In addition, since the main environment used for this project is Google Colab, you need to ensure that your Google Drive is set up correctly.
+For this purpose, create a folder named <code>ADSP Project</code> at the root of your Google Drive.
+Inside this folder, create another folder named <code>datasets</code>.
+Then, copy the contents of the <a href="./datasets/">datasets</a> folder from the repository into this newly created folder on your Google Drive.</p>

 <table>
   <tr>